cds-snc/digital-canada-ca/content/en/blog/posts/advice-informed-by-experience:-working-with-the-consulting-team-at-cds.md

-<p>We recently worked with another team at the Treasury Board of Canada Secretariat (TBS) who were interested in improving the experience of people using the&nbsp; <a href="https://search.open.canada.ca/nap5/">Open Government National Action Plan Tracker (NAP).</a> The National Action Plan on Open Government commits to making the Government of Canada more transparent and accountable.
-The tracker monitors progress on commitments made in the plan.&nbsp; Working with the team at TBS, we helped identify and prioritise usability issues in order to improve the user experience of the tracker tool.
-We provided the Open Government team with a report prioritizing 29 issues that could impact the usability of the tool, supported with suggestions on how to improve the experience for the different users who access the tracker.&nbsp;</p>
+<p>We recently worked with another team at the Treasury Board of Canada Secretariat (TBS) who were interested in improving the experience of people using the  <a href="https://search.open.canada.ca/nap5/">Open Government National Action Plan Tracker (NAP).</a> The National Action Plan on Open Government commits to making the Government of Canada more transparent and accountable.
+The tracker monitors progress on commitments made in the plan.
+Working with the team at TBS, we helped identify and prioritize usability issues in order to improve the user experience of the tracker tool.
+We provided the Open Government team with a report prioritizing 29 issues that could impact the usability of the tool, supported with suggestions on how to improve the experience for the different users who access the tracker. </p>